-We’ve just launched the fourth annual Global Study of Product Team Performance.
+This is the Global Study of Product Team Performance.

 For example, what if you were able to identify just five things that:

-- if you don't do them, you have just a 2% chance of achieving high level team performance
+▪ if you do all of them, you have a 67% likelihood of high level team performance

-- if you do all of them, you have a 67% likelihood of high level team performance
+▪ if you don't do them, you have just a 2% chance of high level team performance

-The 2012 Study of Product Team Performance found just that.
+The 2012 Study of Product Team Performance identified just that.

 The findings are free to all, each year.
-As in prior years, there are a bunch of partner companies and industry associations sponsoring it, helping us get broad participation, and defraying the costs.
+Take the survey and we’ll tell you where to get the Study as soon as results are available.
+As in prior years, there are a bunch of sponsors - partner companies and industry associations - helping us get broad participation and defraying the costs.